moredip/moredip.github.com/frank_at_selenium_slides.md

 * A framework for Behavior Driven Development
 * The aim is to allow you to express your tests in the language of the domain
+* Most commonly used for describing the behavior of web apps

 ---